 b.
-Treasurer Loftis is currently in violation of federal law requiring repayment of federal funds and interest earned thereon.218 On March 18, 2025, the U.S. Treasury issued a Notice of Noncompliance related to Housing Assistance funds that were incorrectly directed to the State General Fund by the Treasurer.219 For over five months, Treasurer Loftis has refused to move the monies to the appropriate housing program fund so that State Housing can rebate them plus accrued interest to the U.S. Treasury, asserting that he does not have the statutory authority to do so.
-This flies in the face of countless other instances that the state has returned unspent funds and interest to the federal government and demonstrates that the Treasurer is not custodying funds with care.
-Furthermore, the Subcommittee is of the view that Treasurer Loftis should be expected to carry out the routine responsibilities of his role without the need for specific direction.
+Treasurer Loftis is currently in violation of federal law requiring repayment of federal funds and interest earned thereon.
+On March 18, 2025, the U.S. Treasury issued a Notice of Noncompliance related to Housing Assistance funds that were incorrectly directed to the State General Fund by the Treasurer.
+For over five months, Treasurer Loftis has refused to move the monies to the appropriate housing program fund so that State Housing can rebate them plus accrued interest to the U.S.